UPDATE 1-TransCanada to spend C$2 bln to expand gas pipeline

 (Adds details)

-June 14 TransCanada Corp, Canada's No.2 pipeline operator, said on Wednesday it would spend about C$2 billion ($1.5 billion)through 2021 to expand its natural gas gathering pipeline in western Canada.
+June 14 (Reuters) - TransCanada Corp, Canada's No.2 pipeline operator, said on Wednesday it would spend about C$2 billion ($1.5 billion)through 2021 to expand its natural gas gathering pipeline in western Canada.

 The investment will be used to build new pipeline infrastructure to move natural gas from western Canada to North American markets, the company said.